INFORMATION FOR PEOPLE WITH DISABILITIES

 It is important that you inform your travel agent or the airline with which you are flying in good time of the extent of help you need.
 They will also give you further information on assistance for you.
 Your airline will make the necessary arrangements and will request the airport to organise the assistance services you require.
 People collecting disabled passengers may pick up their guests or dependants straight from the baggage carousel.

 You can reach the airport via the A 8 motorway (Karlsruhe-Munich) or via the B 27 trunk road (Bundesstraße).
-After the Stuttgart Airport exit, please follow the signs Arrivals or Departures.
+After the Stuttgart Airport exit, please follow the signs to Arrival or Departure or head for your booked parking space.
+Directly in front of the terminals, in the Kiss & Fly zone, you can park for 8 minutes free of charge.
+If you need longer, please ask the staff on site or contact Apcoa via the intercom at the exit.
 Rollimobil offers a special service with barrier-free car hire for people with physical disabilities.

 By S-Bahn (urban light railway)